KyleRoss/node-lambda-log/README.md

 * When logs are converted to JSON, you can customize/mask certain data using a replacer function.
 * And a bunch more...

+There are a few breaking changes in version 2.0.0.
+If you are upgrading from the previous version, please read the Changelog and documentation to see how these changes could affect your implementation.

 ---

 ## Getting Started